 Visit Credit Unions

 Credit unions may be more willing to offer you a loan with bad credit.
-They’re more willing to look at you personally - as opposed to just looking at a credit score and the loan application.
+Because they tend to be smaller than large banks, there's a better chance that they'll look at you personally - as opposed to just looking at a credit score and the loan application.
 If you sit across the desk from a human being, you’re more likely to get a loan with bad credit.

 Try Peer to Peer Lending